-"Depositary Agreement" means the depositary agreement dated 13 May 2019 as novated by an constituted committee thereof;

-"Directors" means the directors of the Company for the time being and any duly means in relation to the Company, all stamp and other duties, taxes, governmental charges, brokerage, bank charges, foreign exchange spreads. interest, custodian or sub-custodian charges (relating to sales and purchases), transfer fees, registration fees and other duties and charges whether in connection with the original acquisition or increase of the assets of the Company or the creation, issue, sale, conversion or redemption of Shares or the sale or purchase of investments or in respect of certificates or otherwise which may have become or may be payable in respect of or prior to or in connection with or arising out of or upon the occasion of the transaction or dealing in respect of which such duties and charges are payable, which, for the avoidance of doubt, includes, when calculating subscription and redemption prices, any provision for spreads (to take into account the difference between the price at which assets were valued for the purpose of calculating the NAV and the price at which such assets were bought as a result of a subscription and sold as a result of a redemption), but will not include any commission payable to agents on sales and purchases of Shares or any commission, taxes, charges or costs which may have been taken into account in ascertaining the NAV of Shares in the Company;
+- "Depositary Agreement" means the depositary agreement dated 13 May 2019 as novated by an agreement dated 28 October 2022 between the Company, the Manager and the Depositary, pursuant to which the Depositary was appointed depositary of the Company; - "Directors" means the directors of the Company for the time being and any duly constituted committee thereof; - "Distributing Class" means the Class(es) of Shares in respect of which the Directors intend to declare dividends in accordance with the sub-section entitled "Distributing Classes" in the "Dividend Policy" section herein and which contain "Distributing" as an identifier in the Class name; - "Duties and Charges" means in relation to the Company, all stamp and other duties, taxes, governmental charges, brokerage, bank charges, foreign exchange spreads, interest, custodian or sub-custodian charges (relating to sales and purchases), transfer fees, registration fees and other duties and charges whether in connection with the original acquisition or increase of the assets of the Company or the creation, issue, sale, conversion or redemption of Shares or the sale or purchase of investments or in respect of certificates or otherwise which may have become or may be payable in respect of or prior to or in connection with or arising out of or upon the occasion of the transaction or dealing in respect of which such duties and charges are payable, which, for the avoidance of doubt, includes, when calculating subscription and redemption prices, any provision for spreads (to take into account the difference between the price at which assets were valued for the purpose of calculating the NAV and the price at which such assets were bought as a result of a subscription and sold as a result of a redemption), but will not include any commission payable to agents on sales and purchases of Shares or any commission, taxes. charges or costs which may have been taken into account in ascertaining the NAV of Shares in the Company; - "EMIR Regulations" means Regulation (EU) No. 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories ("EMIR"), each European Commission Delegated Regulation supplementing EMIR and each European Commission Implementing Regulation laying down implementing technical standards according to EMIR; - "ESMA Guidelines on Marketing Communications" on Marketing Communications" on Marketing Communications on Marketin - "Equalisation Credit" shall have the meaning given to it on page 50; - "ERISA" means the US Employee Retirement Income Security Act of 1974, as amended; - "EU" means the European Union; - "EU Member State" means a member state of the EU;